SzBenedek2006/SzBenedek2006/README.md

 Started with python then got bored by it's simple sintax, hiding the real complexity.
 After about a year has passed, I started again, this time with C, in the spring of 2023.
 It was school time, so I just progressed slowly with the basics.
 Writing a few "Hello world" programs with a few experiments with escape sequences here and there.
 You can see, I really liked the possibilities of the Linux terminal's CLI.

 I started taking C seriously in that year's summer break.
 I learned a lot more about the language and about computers in general.
-But you can imagine, after I found high level languages, like Python boring and complex, I didn't just stop with C.
+But as you can imagine, after I found high level languages, like Python boring and simple on the surface (hiding it's complexity), I didn't just stop with C.

 I started learning x86 assembly from a book _(yes, the 32 bit variant)_.
 Learning it in 2023 wasn't useless though.
 In assembly land it is important to start with a bit of history.
 How today's modern systems are built, can be broken down to how they were built in the earlier days.